- About us

-The Journal of Information Security and Cybercrimes Research (JISCR) is an academic refereed, and periodic journal published by Naif Arab University for Security Sciences (NAUSS).
-It publishes specialized researches on Information Security and its pertinent topics in order to disseminate the comprehensive concepts of security policies and mechanisms in cyberspace.
-The JISCR contributes also to the advance of knowledge related to the regulations and laws for ensuring cybersecurity.
+The Journal of Information Security and Cybercrimes Research (JISCR) is a peer-reviewed, open access (CC BY-NC), international journal, that publishes specialized researches on Information Security and its pertinent topics in order to disseminate the comprehensive concepts of security policies and mechanisms in the cyberspace.
+JISCR contributes also to the advance of knowledge related to the regulations and laws for insuring cybersecurity.
+JISCR is an official publication of Naif Arab University for Security Sciences (NAUSS), Riyadh, Kingdom of Saudi Arabia.

 The topics covered in JISCR include, but are not limited to:

-The journal welcomes original contributions from scholars, researchers, academics, and forensic science practitioners from all over the world, under the following terms and conditions:
+The journal welcomes original contributions from scholars, researchers, academics, and information security & digital forensic practitioners from all over the world, under the following terms and conditions:

 Ensure that the following items are present before uploading your manuscript: